-If a non-resident or foreign corporation establishes a company with a 10% or more stake, you must report to the Bank of Japan.
+If a non-resident foreigner or foreign company establishes a company with 10% or more stake, it must report to the Bank of Japan.

-In Japan, there is a foreign exchange and foreign trade Act that applies to transactions such as “transfer of funds” and “transfer of goods and services” between Japan and foreign countries.
+In Japan, there is a foreign exchange and foreign trade Act (called 外為法) that applies to transactions such as “transfer of funds” and “transfer of goods and services” between Japan and foreign countries.

 If a non-resident individual or a foreign corporation (including affiliated companies) invests 10% or more in establishing a company, it will be subject to restrictions under the Foreign Exchange Act.
 Therefore, investors must submit a report to the responsible minister via the Bank of Japan by 15th of the month following the registration date.